 - the verifyResults from this response, if present, to store any of the PASSporT verification failure parameters shown in Table V.2.6.2-4.

-Based on local policy, the IBCF may populate the Reason header field(s) in the next provisional or final response of the INVITE or MESSAGE request, where the Reason header field protocol value is set to "STIR", as specified in draft-ietf-stir-identity-header-errors-handling [294], and the "cause" header field parameter contains the stored "reasonCode" value.
+Based on local policy, the IBCF may populate a Reason header field in the next provisional or final response of the INVITE or MESSAGE request, where the Reason header field protocol value is set to "STIR", as specified in draft-ietf-stir-identity-header-errors-handling [294], and the "cause" header field parameter contains the stored "reasonCode" value.
 Additionally, the IBCF may include the "ppi" header field parameter containing the failing PASSporT.

+NOTE 1: Multiple Reason header fields with the protocol value set to "STIR" are not supported in the present document.

 Based on local policy, the IBCF may verify that the validated claims returned in the validClaims parameter of the verification response authorize the associated SIP header field values.